raffll/yampt/README.md

 ```
 Now you can merge these dictionaries into one file.
 Important thing is order, just like in game.
 ```
-yampt.exe --merge -d Morrowind.dic Tribunal.dic Bloodmoon.dic
+yampt.exe --merge -d Morrowind.dic Tribunal.dic Bloodmoon.dic -o NATIVE.dic
 ```
-Here you have one "yampt-merged.dic".
+Here you have one "NATIVE.dic".
 This is your base dictionary.

 Above command validate, sort and remove duplicates, so you can use it with only one dictionary:
 ```
 yampt.exe --merge -d Morrowind.dic
 ```

 ## Converting esm/esp/ess
 ```
 yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "yampt-merged.dic"